opentok/opentok-reconnection/Android-sample/README.md

 4. Run the app on your device, selecting the default activity as the launch action.

-5. Disable the internet connection on your device (both the Wi-Fi connection and a)
+5. Disable the internet connection (both the Wi-Fi connection and any other network connection) on your debug device.

    The app displays an Android ProgressDialog with the message "Reconnecting.
 Please wait...."
    It also logs "Reconnecting the session" to the debug console.